Logeswaran123/MrPose/README.md

 Exercises, in general, helps to maintain a physically fit body, loosen up joints, and relax muscles.

-Mr.Pose is a visual analytics application that helps humans to track the accuracy of exercise, and count reps. <br>
+Mr.Pose is a visual analytics application that helps humans to track the accuracy of exercise, and count reps. <br />

-Mr.Pose can support <br>
+Mr.Pose can support <br />
 * Pushup
 * Plank
 * Squat